- Politics and Social Issues

 Rights of Women

 The Hudood ordinance thus took away the rights of women and the world sat and watched.
-In Pakistan many NGO’s led by human rights activist Asma Jahangir have campaigned against this law, but the law stands.
+In Pakistan, many NGO’s led by human rights activist Asma Jahangir has campaigned against this law, but the law stands.

 The Hudood ordinance has had its effect and many Pakistani women are in jail for claiming to be raped as they cannot prove rape as per the tenets of the Sharia.
 Most have been charged with Zinna.
-General Haq has gone, assassinated in an air crash but this nefarious law is not repealed.In Pakistan there is little discussion about this ordinance and nobody dare talk about it as it will clash with teh hard line religious lobby.
+General Haq has gone, assassinated in an air crash but this nefarious law is not repealed.In Pakistan, there is little discussion about this ordinance and nobody dare talk about it as it will clash with the hard-line religious lobby.
 This is indeed sad and one wonders where Pakistan is heading.